 Yes.
 Music teachers may purchase sheet music and instruction books on a wholesale basis and resell them to students on a retail basis.
 You may also sell the sheet music and instruction books at a profit.
 Please note that depending upon the state you are in, the sales to the students may be subject to state sales tax.

 RECITALS AND RECORDINGS

-There are several websites where recordings may be downloaded for a fee.
+There are several online music services where recordings may be downloaded for a fee.
 If I pay the fees necessary to download ten recordings on to a CD, may I then sell the CD to a student?

-No. Websites, such as Napster, require in their license with consumers that the consumer use the downloaded music only for personal use.
+No. Online music services, require in their license with consumers that the consumer use the downloaded music only for personal use.
 You would violate your license agreement if you re-sold the recordings to third parties.